 - Discuss the basic operation of a Wheatstone bridge and derive its balance condition.
-(4) - Discuss in detail the various sources of errors associated with the Wheatstone bridge measurements.
-(4) - 3.
-Obtain the Thevenin equivalent circuit of a Wheatstone bridge and hence derive the formula for the current flowing through the galvanometer.(6) - 4.
-With the help of necessary circuit diagram and equations explain how Kelvin bridge is used to account for the errors introduced due to the leads and contacts.
-(4) - 5.
-Derive the balance condition for an ac bridge with the help of the necessary circuit diagram.
-(4) - 6.
+(4) - 2.
+Discuss in detail the various sources of errors associated with the Wheatstone bridge measurements.
+(4) - Derive the balance condition for an AC bridge with the help of the necessary circuit diagram.
+(4) - 4.
 Describe the construction and working of Maxwell bridge and discuss the procedure to determine the unknown inductance of a coil using it.
 Also explain its limitations.
-(7) - 7.
-Discuss the Hay bridge circuit in detail and explain how it overcomes the drawbacks of Maxwell bridge circuit in determining the unknown inductances.
-(7) - 8.
-Explain the construction and working of a Scherring bridge in detail.(5) - 9.
+(7) - 5.
+Explain the construction and working of a Schering bridge in detail.
+(5) - 6.
 Explain the construction and working of a Wien bridge in detail.
 (5)